 \subsection{The homotopy of \texorpdfstring{\(\MGL\)}{MGL}}

-Just as classically, \(2\)-locally we have a splitting of \(\MGL\) into various suspensions of a motivic ring spectrum \(\BPGL\), and since this is smaller, we will mainly work with it.
-The bigraded homotopy ring of \(\BPGL\) has been completely determined \cite{HillRhoBockstein}, \cite{Kylling}.
+Throughout, we work with motivic spectra over \(\mathbb{R}\).
+We implicitly complete all spectra \(2\).
+Just as classically, we have a splitting of \(\MGL\) into various suspensions of a motivic ring spectrum \(\BPGL\), and since this is smaller, we will mainly work with it.
+Then bigraded homotopy ring of \(\BPGL\) has been completely determined \cite{HillRhoBockstein}, \cite{Kylling}.
 We very quickly recall the answer here, using the description from \cite{HillRhoBockstein}.

 As an algebra, it is generated by the classes

 for all \(n\geq 0\) and \(b\geq 0\), together with the class